ntaff/ntaff.github.io/index.md

 - Develoment of BeepBeep, a runtime monitor for Java programs.

-Skills :computer:
+Skills
 ------
 **Programming:** Python, C/C++, SQL, Ocaml, x86 ASM

 **Tools:** Sysinternals, Wireshark, Git, Autopsy, X-Ways

-Awards and Reports :trophy:
+Awards and Reports
 ------
 - **Photography of the year**, Paris-Sud University (2018).
-Awarded to 1 out of 100+ photographies. :earth_americas:
+Awarded to 1 out of 100+ photographies.
 - **TV Report**, On TF1 News, the most viewed french TV program (November 2019).
-Urban Exploration and Photography. :tv:
+Urban Exploration and Photography.
 - **TV Report**, On France 3 News, the third most viewed french TV channel (September 2019).
-Urban Exploration and Photography. :tv:
+Urban Exploration and Photography.

-Projects :art:
+Projects
 --------

 - See **Projects**, or my github account.